David Stirling: Libel action

+Mercenary and arms dealer

-Worried that Britain was losing its power after the war, Stirling organised deals to provide British weapons and military personnel to other countries, like Saudi Arabia, for various privatised foreign policy operations.
-Along with several associates, Stirling formed Watchguard International Ltd, formerly with offices in Sloane Street (where the Chelsea Hotel later opened) before moving to South Audley Street in Mayfair.
+After the war, Stirling organised deals to provide British weapons and military personnel to other countries, such as Saudi Arabia, for various privatised foreign policy operations.
+Along with several associates, Stirling formed Watchguard International Ltd, initially with offices in Sloane Street (where the Chelsea Hotel later opened), latterly in South Audley Street in Mayfair.

 Business was chiefly with the Gulf States.
 He was linked, along with Denys Rowley, to a failed attempt to overthrow the Libyan ruler Muammar Gaddafi in 1970 or 1971.
-Stirling was the founder of private military company KAS International, also known as KAS Enterprises.
+Stirling was the founder of “private military company” KAS International, also known as KAS Enterprises.

 Watchguard International Ltd was a private military company, registered in Jersey in 1965 by Stirling and John Woodhouse.
 Woodhouse's first assignment was to go to Yemen to report on the state of the royalist forces when a cease-fire was declared.
 At the same time Stirling was cultivating his contacts in the Iranian government and exploring the chances of obtaining work in Africa.
 The company operated in Zambia and in Sierra Leone, providing training teams and advising on security matters, but its founders' maverick ways of doing business caused its eventual downfall.
 Woodhouse resigned as Director of Operations after a series of disagreements and Stirling ceased to take an active part in 1972.